scottaohara/Ground-Floor/README.md

 * HTML (liquid templates)
 * SASS/CSS

-Ground Floor is a simplified version of
+Ground Floor is a very simplified early draft version of
 <a href="https://github.com/scottaohara/Brass-Tacks">Brass Tacks</a>,
 an OOCSS, HTML5/Sass framework for rapid development for web projects.